pnp/pnpcore/docs/articles/contributor/writing tests.md

 ### Where do I put my test case?

-All test cases belong in the PnP.Core.Test project and generally speaking the test cases will either be linked to extending the model or linked to the "core" part that handles the interaction with SharePoint or Microsoft Graph.
-For model related test cases, please add them to either existing test classes in the respective model folders:
+All test cases belong to the PnP.Core.Test project and generally speaking the test cases will either be linked to extending the model or linked to the "core" part that handles the interaction with SharePoint or Microsoft Graph.
+For model related test cases, please add them to existing test classes in the respective model folders:

 - SharePoint model tests go into the **SharePoint** folder.
 You either create a new file with test cases or add your test into an existing file.
 - Teams model tests go into the **Teams** folder.
 You either create a new file with test cases or add your test into an existing file.